greedbell/gulp-require-modules/README.md

 distDirectory: `string` Default: `'dist'`

 the directory where input file will be disted to. if `null`, the requires of the file will not be modified.

+fromDirectory: `string` Default: `'src'`

+the directory where input file is from. if `null`, use process.cwd

 ## Require